Hihaheho/Desk/docs/blog/0001-introduce-desk.md

   - Dynalist
   - Inkdrop

-**Desk Robot**: a code-oriented automation tool that references:
+**Desk Craft**: a code-oriented and unified version of:
+  - Minecraft
+  - Unity
+  - Photoshop
+  - Roblox
-  - IFTTT
+  - RPG Maker
-  - Zapier
+  - Inkscape

 **Desk Verse**: a code-oriented and unified version of:
   - Gather.town